himanshushukla2604/TepratureDatabricksRepo/README.md

 - `requirements.txt`: Python dependencies for AWS S3
 - `env_example.txt`: Environment variables template
 - `README.md`: This file
+- `bronze_layer.ipynb`: consume from s3 store it in compressed fromat in raw layer s3
+- `silver_layer.ipynb`: read data from raw and filter it and store it for futer analysis
+- `gold_layer.ipynb`: perfored some analytics on silver layer data add some visualizations
+- `device_health_index.ipynb`: this will contain all the visualization that we have performed regarding device health

 ## Classes in main.py